61427

 See Jashemski, W. F., 1993.
 The Gardens of Pompeii, Volume II: Appendices.
 New York: Caratzas. (p.150)

-Also the impluvium and stairs to the south of the atrium, and the collapse of the omaba in the west wall of the large room to the north of the atrium, that now appears open not having been built again.
+According to Garcia y Garcia, several dividing and perimeter walls were destroyed due to the 1943 bombing, also the impluvium and stairs to the south of the atrium, and the collapse of the doorway, walled up in antiquity, in the west wall of the large room to the north of the atrium, that now appears open never having been built again.

 Its floor projected far beyond the surface of the wall.